Gajdascz/mini-message-board/README.md

 ## Learning Outcomes

 - **Express**
-  - Gained a deeper understanding of middleware and how fundamental it is to the Express framework.
+  - Gained a base knowledge of core Express concepts such as middleware, routes, and the MVC pattern.
-  - Used `express-generator` to create project file structure and boilerplate (manually updated to modern js).
   - Learned basic `EJS` rendering engine syntax and capabilities.
-  - Handled post request and subsequent view update.

 ## Created With